 The distinct identity and fragmentation of the Balkans owes much to its common and often violent history and to the very mountainous geography of the Balkans.
 The people who reside in the nations that make up the Balkans regions come from a huge number of different ethnic roots and they hail from a variety of different tribes and civilizations that have come to meet in this region down through the centuries.
 There is a number of traces, testimonies and finds that the Serbs were the predominant indigenous population of the Balkans in the pre-Roman time, recorded in the ancient annals as Serbs, Serboi, Vendi, Dacians, Thracians...., but also populated the whole territory of the present Europe… This part of Europe, the Balkans is among the most mixed of any geographic area in terms of ethnicity, religion and cultural influences.
 We do hope that we ALL can learn something from the past to make for a better present and future.

 The Balkans is the historical name of a geographic region of southeastern Europe.
 The Balkan region takes its name from the Balkan Mountains, which run through the center of Bulgaria into eastern Serbia.
 The region has a combined area of 550,000 km2 and a population of about 55 million people.
 The ancient Greek name for the Balkan Peninsula was “the Peninsula of Haemus”.
+Hem or Helm is the Classical name for the Balkan Peninsula /lat.
+Hæmonia classica or Pæninsula Hæmonia/, which designates the form of the Slavic world ‘hum’ – hill or mountain, which the Greeks distorted. »Haemus, Hum, Hem, Holm = hill, mountain, pile.
 The Balkans countries are adjoined by water on three sides: the Black Sea to the east and branches of the Mediterranean Sea to the south and west (including the Adriatic, Ionian, Aegean and Marmara seas).
 The identity of the Balkans is dominated by its geographical position.
 Historically the Balkan area was known as a crossroads of various cultures.
 The important Roman road started in the area of Naissus (modern Niš), a city at the crossroads of other trans-Balkan land routes leading in four directions: northward to Viminacium and Singidunum; westward to Lissus and the Adriatic coast; southward to Thessaloniki and the Aegean; and eastward to Serdica and Constantinople.
 In the first millennium AD, the Balkans was a part of the Byzantine Empire – the continuation of the Roman Empire in the Greek-speaking, eastern part of the Mediterranean.
 The Byzantine Empire, ruled from the Greco-Roman city of Constantinople, was multinational and very proud of its legacy as the chief successor state of the former Roman Empire.
 As a matter of fact, the Byzantines thought of their state as the “Eastern Roman Empire.”
 Balkan peninsula has been a juncture between the Latin and Greek bodies of the Roman Empire, the destination of a massive influx of pagan Slavs, an area where Orthodox and Catholic Christianity met, as well as the meeting point between Islam and Christianity.
 According to the sources in the Acts, Saint Apostle Paul began spreading Christianity in the Balkan Peninsula and Europe towards the mid 1st century AD, where the first Christian communities were founded in the large cities, indicating that the beginnings of Christianity in the said area should be sought in the large urban centers.
 The present day Balkans is a very diverse ethnic-linguistic region, being home to multiple Slavic, Romance, and Turkic languages, as well as Greek, Albanian, and others.

-Through its history many ethnic groups with their own languages lived in the area of the Balkans, among them Proto-Slavs, Thracians, Sarmatians, Antes, Iazyges, Roxolans, Scythians, Illyrian tribes, Alans, Romans, Huns, Goths, Pechegnes, Sclavenes, Cumans, Venethi-Wends, Avars, Celts, Germans, and various Germanic tribes.
+Through their history many ethnic groups lived in the area of the Balkans with their own languages, among them Proto-Slavs, Thracians, Sarmatians, Antes /who did not call themselves by this name, which was used foreign writers to designate Slavic tribal society between the Dniester and Don Rivers/, Iazyges, Roxolans, Scythians, Illyrian tribes, Alans, Romans, Huns, Goths, Pechegnes, Sclavenes, Cumans, Venethi-Wends, Avars, Celts, Germans, and various Germanic tribes.
 From the late 6th millennium gold and copper mining and processing was developing in Europe and there was extensive mining in Serbia and Bulgaria during the 5th millennia.
 Pelasgian and later Etruscan population, prior the classical civilization of Greeks, are by their script related to the Vinca culture – the source of the overall European literacy, including all the later cuneiform scripts of the Near East and the Mesopotamia.
 Already pretty enriched groups of knowledge about Slavs /and Serbs among them/ in the Antiquity, are hidden by the inappropriate information and insufficient results of research of the Pelasgians – the indigenous people of the Balkans.
 Many gold objects have been found that were used for ornamentation of body and clothes and during this period Balkans may have been the most dynamic region of Europe.
 The Balkan region was the first area of Europe to experience the farming cultures in the Neolithic era – growing grain and raising livestock in the Balkans of Starchevo culture, 10000 years BC spread west and north into Pannonia and Central Europe.

 In pre-classical and classical antiquity, our Balkan region was home to Greek city-states /polis/, Illyrians, Paeonians, Thracians, Epirotes, Mollosians, Thessalians,Dacians and other ancient groups.
 Later the Roman Empire conquered most of the Balkan region and spread Roman culture and the Latin language, but significant parts still remained under classical Greek influence.
 Truly deserving of the title “great” it is no exaggeration to say that the world may well have been a different place, and history taken another course entirely had it not been for the life of Emperor Constantine.
 Death of Emperor Constantine the Great – 337 led to formal division of the Roman Empire into Western and Eastern Empires.
 During the middle Ages, the Balkans became the stage for a series of wars between the Byzantine, Bulgarian, Hungarian, Macedonian, Venetian and Serbian Empires.
 Throughout the Balkans turbulent history, borders of the Balkan peninsula were ever fluctuating, often involved in multitude conflicts with not only the Arabs, Persians and Turks of the east, but also with its Christian neighbors – the Bulgarians, Serbs, Normans and the Crusaders, which all at one time or another conquered large amounts of its territory.
 Christian in nature, Byzantine Empire was perennially at war with the Muslims.
 Flourishing during the reign of the Macedonian Emperors, Byzantine demise was the consequence of attacks by Seljuk Turks, Crusaders, and Ottoman Turks.
 By the end, the Byzantine Empire consisted of nothing but Constantinople and small holdings in mainland Greece, with all other territories in both the Balkans and Asia Minor gone.
 The conclusion was reached in 1453, which marked a turning point in history, when the city of Constantinople was successfully besieged by the Sultan Mahmud II “the Conquerer”/Mehmed II el Fatih, Mehemmed II (1451-1481) “The Conqueror”/, bringing the Second Rome to an end.
 The Ottoman Empire had supremacy over the entire Balkans during the next centuries.